 To try to get past this, Squarespace created variant templates that have different colours, fonts and other stylistic settings, to show how changing a few things in the Style Editor can make a big design difference.
 The demo sites for these variants are for different types of website than the original 'parent' template, too.
 For example, the Bedford demo site is for a non-profit organisation, but Bryant (a Bedford variant) is for a real estate agent:

 The Pacific demo shows a restaurant, but Naomi (a Pacific variant) is a personal site for a wedding.
-Last but not least, you’ll often find that the demo sites for the variant templates include page types that weren’t included in the original template.
-For example, the Adversary template (a variant of Marquee) includes an Album page, which the original Marquee demo site doesn’t have.
+Last but not least, you'll often find that the demo sites for the variant templates include page types that weren't included in the original template.
+For example, the Wav template (a variant of Brine) includes an Album page, which the Brine demo site doesn't have.

 So I guess Squarespace would say that they're not really lying to you; they're trying to help you and other potential customers see past all the flowery wallpaper and imagine how a particular template family could work for your specific type of website and design preferences.
 I can understand the rationale and good will behind it, but...

 The annoying thing is that there isn't an easy indication from Squarespace which templates are clones of others (members of the same family).
 To figure this out, I had to install every template and play around with them, comparing them to each other.
 Luckily for you, I put all my notes into my detailed template comparison chart.
 Seriously - you need to check it out.
 Squarespace also have their own template family list, but it's not super easy to use.